itaymev/bamboo/README.md

-# Bamboo: Advanced Data Cleaning for Pandas
+# BambooChute: Advanced Data Cleaning for Pandas

-**Bamboo** is a Python package built on top of Pandas to streamline and simplify advanced data cleaning processes.
+**BambooChute** is a Python package built on top of Pandas to streamline and simplify advanced data cleaning processes.
 It offers a rich set of tools for handling missing data, outliers, categorical transformations, date manipulations, and more.
 With Bamboo, you can perform common and complex data cleaning tasks more efficiently, with an easy-to-use, extensible API.

 ## Table of Contents